asgerbirk/OrderLine.java/README.md

 - Copy the code.
 - Place youself on the java folder, in the project, and paste the code.
 - Go to the first line, in the new Java file.
-- Click [ALT-ENTER], and select Move, to move the file into the correct sub package.
+- Click ALT-ENTER, and select Move, to move the file into the correct sub package.

 ### Add Order classes
 - [Order.java](https://github.com/RonniKahalani/SimpleJPAwithREST/blob/master/src/main/java/com/example/demo/order/model/Order.java)